 Oh, and let me share a trick with you: while every fog-proof binocular is also waterproof, it doesn’t mean that every waterproof binocular is fog-proof.
 Confused?
 Well, read again.

-The Best Travel Binoculars - NIKON Travelite VI Binoculars Review
+The Best Compact Binoculars For Sightseeing/Safari - NIKON Travelite VI Binoculars Review

 This model has quality multicoated optics that give a much clearer image, so I can see all the small details on the object I look at.